Top sewing mistakes for new sewists

 Sewing is new, it’s exciting, and we get a sense of accomplishment with each finished project.
 With this excitement, sometimes we tend to forget some basic sewing rules.
 Because we are having so much fun.
 That is ok as long as you don’t let it hinder your sewing.

 The easiest way to end up not liking to sew is by having a few lousy sewing projects, and then when you feel defeated, you’re no longer having fun.
 I don’t want that for you, so I put a list together of some basic sewing mistakes and how to combat them!

-I am going to go over some examples of issues that new sewists encounter.
-Hopefully, this list will help you in your sewing journey to not be afraid to jump in and sew.
+I will go over some examples of issues that new sewists encounter.
+Hopefully, this list will help you not be afraid to jump in and sew in your sewing journey.
 Make your mistakes and LEARN from them.

 sewing mistakes – Choosing something too complicated for first projects

 When starting down your sewing journey, make sure you are choosing projects that are within your wheelhouse—the fewer the sewing pieces, the less chance you have at becoming confused and upset.
 Start simple just like in school; your not able to do algebra before basic math, so don’t set yourself up to be defeated.